Climdyn/qgs/documentation/source/files/model_description.rst

     `doi:10.1007/s13351-018-8012-y <https://doi.org/10.1007/s13351-018-8012-y>`_

 The shallow-water ocean can in principle be used as a stand-alone model, but this is not implemented for the moment.

+The modes over which the equations are projected can be modified, leading to other model version.
+See :ref:`files/examples/VSPD:Recovering the result of Vannitsem, Solé-Pomies and De Cruz (2019)` for an example.
 More developments are yet to come, see the :ref:`files/general_information:Forthcoming developments` section.

 Components description